 Many dog owners deal with the perplexing habit of furry friends eating anything and everything they can find.
 From seemingly harmless grass to more concerning items like poop and dead animals, it’s a behavior that can be both puzzling and concerning.
-In this blog post, our vets will discuss why dogs, particularly puppies, exhibit this tendency and offer advice on managing and preventing it.
+In this blog post, our Lebanon vets will discuss why dogs, particularly puppies, exhibit this tendency and offer advice on managing and preventing it.

 Why do dogs eat everything off the ground?